Everything You Need to Know When Doing Your AirBnB Taxes

 When you run your own business or work as an independent contractor, you will have to pay both income taxes and self-employment taxes.

 Self-employment taxes come in addition to income taxes.
-When you run your own business or are an independent contractor, you need to pay both.
 This is because you are responsible for paying your Social Security and Medicare taxes, as these aren’t automatically deducted by a business that is overseeing your payment.
 You will need to pay these taxes when you bring in more than $400 each year.

 For 2020, self-employment has an Airbnb tax rate of 15.3% for the first 92.35% of your income from self-employment.